dart-lang/language/working/macros/feature-specification.md

 *would* be allowed to introduce the new getter `x`, because `this.x` could not previously be resolved.

+## Macro Execution Environment

+The execution environment for macros is different from that of normal code.
+Specifically, we have some semantics that we want to uphold (to the extent that is feasible) which puts some constraints on the environment.

+- No direct access to the host device (except through the `Resource` API).
+- No ability to spawn arbitrary processes or isolates.
+- The ordering of macros in the same phase should not be observable.
+- Macros should always generate the same code, regardless of host environment, target environment, or non-file based configuration.
+  - This means no access to system environment variables, Dart environment variables (-D defines), command line arguments, or other such configuration.
+  - The "host environment" here refers to the environment in which the macro itself is running.

+These general principles are what drives the various requirements for the execution environment in which macros run.

+### Access to Core Libraries

+Only the core libraries which don't violate the above rules are allowed, the full list of _allowed_ core libraries is as follows:

+- `dart:async`
+- `dart:collection`
+- `dart:convert`
+- `dart:core`
+- `dart:math`
+- `dart:typed_data`

+All other SDK libraries are not available.

+### Side Effects

+Macros should not be able to observe the order in which they are ran with respect to other macros in the same phase.
+If macros touch shared global state then they would be able to observe the ordering, and may rely on that ordering in ways that get broken by future changes or are generally unstable.

+There are several possible approaches to this problem that are being considered:

+1. Don't allow macro code to mutate global state at all.
+    - This is probably overly-restrictive, and may be hard to enforce.
+There are some legitimate cases in library code (`package:logging` as an example).
+2. Run each macro application in a completely new isolate.
+    - Good from a semantics and flexibility perspective, but may be too slow.
+3. Reset all static state between macro invocations.
+    - Good option if it is feasible on the tooling side of things and it can be fast.
+4. Document mutating global state as a bad practice, but don't block it.
+Give no guarantees around static state persistance between macro applications.
+    - In practice this would likely be fine, but it isn't ideal.
+Some authors are likely to exploit this in weird ways, and we could get stuck maintaining behavior that we don't want to.
+    - Would likely be the most performant solution, global objects would be shared across macro applications instead of being re-instantiated for each.
+    - Also the easiest solution, no work required.

+**TODO**: Choose a solution.

+### Platform Specific Semantics

+Macros may execute in different environments which have different semantics than than the target environment, for instance in the case of numbers.
+Macros are executed with the normal semantics of the host environment, whatever those are.

+- **Note**: This is a violation of the rule that macros should always generate the same code regardless of the host environment.

+Macros do not have visibility into the target environment, and they can only detect the host environment using existing mechanisms (`0 is double` style checks).

+This means that code which executes inside a macro may have a different result than the same code executed at runtime, if the environments are different.

+### Dart Environment Variables

+Macros _do not_ have access to the Dart environment variables, and all `fromEnvironment` constructors will return the default values.

+While it could be useful for macros to read environment variables it would be very problematic for development tools to deal with.
+Having a single, consistent version of generated code is more predictable for both tools and users.

+### System Environment Variables

+Macros _do not_ have access to the system environment variables, since they do not have access to `dart:io` where they are exposed.

 ## Language and API Evolution

 ### Language Versioning